-The RGB lighting has a fully customizable 16.8 million colors and also has a light pulse that makes your mouse look ominous.
-The optical sensor in the G502 is accurate and responsive and is one of the best that is currently available on the market in its price range.
-The PMW3366 is exclusive to Logitech and uses G Delta Zero optical sensor technology, which assists by reducing mouse acceleration, increasing the user’s ability to target more precisely.
+The RGB lighting has a fully customizable 16.8 million colors and a light pulse to give your mouse an ominous edge.
+The optical sensor in the G502 is accurate, responsive, and one of the best currently available on the market in its price range.
+The PMW3366 is exclusive to Logitech and uses G Delta Zero optical sensor technology, which assists in reducing mouse acceleration, increasing the user’s ability to target more precisely.

 Razer's Spin on a Budget Mouse

-The Razer DeathAdder Essential is a competitive device on the market.
+The Razer DeathAdder Essential is a fairly competitive device on the market.
 Razer, as you are probably aware, is a top competitor in the technology market, and they have led the way when it comes to keyboards and other gadgets.
-The DeathAdder Essential continues its style through its iconic Razer optical sensor.
-The mouse has 5 fairly standard-looking buttons, with a black rubberized outside coating.
+The DeathAdder Essential continues this trend with its iconic Razer optical sensor.
+The mouse has 5 fairly standard-looking buttons, with a black rubberized outer coating.

 This coating is durable and should last you for a long time.
-The DPI sensor is amazing from Razer, offering an incredible 16000 DPI.
+The Razer DPI sensor is amazing, offering an incredible 16000 DPI.
 While it might not come with the RGB Chrome color customization that Razer is known for, the fundamentals here are great and well-matched to the price.

 3. Redragon M601 RGB Gaming Mouse

-The weight-tuning set is comprised of 8 x 2.4g weights that can be added to the mouse until you are satisfied with the way it moves.
+The weight tuning set is comprised of 8 x 2.4g weights that can be added to the mouse until you are satisfied with the way it moves.
 The LED colors can be changed, though they aren't fully customizable.
-The designers of this mouse focus on giving users the best experience for the price, which means prioritizing performance first and aesthetics later.
-Best of all, this simple but effective gaming mouse offers one of the best, cheap prices around - retailing for less than $20.
+The designers of this mouse focus on giving users the best experience for the price, which means prioritizing performance over aesthetics.
+Best of all, this simple but effective gaming mouse offers one of the best prices around, retailing for less than $20.

 Smooth and Nimble Maneuvering

-HyperX is a name that's largely revered among gaming mouse geeks, and their flagship budget model does what HyperX is known for: packing the best quality components they can for the price.
-That's reflected in the Pixart sensor which can provide more accurate tracking particularly during more intense firefight scenarios and Omron switches that respond more naturally to your input.
-It's a durable mouse too.
-Those Omron switches are rated for 50 million clicks.
+HyperX is a name that's largely revered among gaming mouse geeks, and their flagship budget model does exactly what the brand is known for: packing the best quality components possible for the price.
+This is reflected in the Pixart sensor which can provide more accurate tracking, particularly during more intense firefight scenarios, and Omron switches that respond more naturally to your input.
+It's a durable mouse, too; those Omron switches are rated for 50 million clicks!

-But the best thing to pay attention to is how a gaming mouse feels in your hand, and this mouse really hits it out of the park with that.
-It has a nicely balanced weight best suited to faster players who prefer a smaller gaming mouse, and it offers a maximum DPI of a full 16000.
+But the most important thing to pay attention to is how a gaming mouse feels in your hand, and this mouse really hits it out of the park with that.
+It has a nicely balanced weight best suited to fast-paced players who prefer a smaller gaming mouse, and it offers a maximum DPI of 16000.
 There are even some really in-depth RGB lighting modes here.

 6. Razer Viper Mini Ultralight Mouse